[WATCH] COVID-19 briefing: First case of Indian variant found in Malta

 COVID-19 briefing

 Public Health Superintendent Charmaine Gauci said the vaccine programme was going well.
-She reminded parents who want their children under 16 to be vaccinated earlier should approach the authorities at [email protected]
+She said parents who want their children under 16 to be vaccinated earlier should approach the authorities at [email protected]

 Coverage rates by age for second dose: